NHLI-Respiratory-Epi/drug-codelist-creation/README.md

     - Define chemical suffixes for the tags for efficiency e.g., “*azide*” for diuretics, or “*pril*” for angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs)
     - This step helps the codelist stay adaptable across contexts

-- **4c) Modify value sets as necessary**    (OPTIONAL)
+- **4c) Modify/Combine value sets as necessary**&nbsp;&nbsp;(OPTIONAL)
-    - Combine multiple value sets into a broader value set because of:
     - Study context
     - Computational considerations (e.g., *Stata* has macro character limits), or
-      - You simply change your mind
+    - You change your mind

 ## Step 5: Compare to previous codelists or mapping ontologies
-- Version history = Merge together and compare current vs. previous versions
+- Version history = Merge together and compare current vs. previous versions (for reproducibility)
-- Mapping = Merge and map codes labelled under different ontologies (e.g., ATC-BNF mapping, ATC-VA_Class mapping).
+- Mapping = Merge and map codes labeled under different ontologies (e.g., ATC-BNF mapping, ATC-VA_Class mapping) (for harmonization)

 *Now we have the “raw” codelist (not study-specific; ready for adaptation to a cohort through clinical review)*